 How and When are the Tests Performed?

 Most general anaesthetics are planned events and so this normally allows us some time to take blood samples and get the required tests performed.
-The blood samples are taken and are sent to Gribbles Pathology for analysis.
-These results are usually available in 12-24 hours.
-If results are needed sooner they can be processed through our in-house, state-of-the-art lab unit.
-This machine allows us to get results in as little as 20 minutes if needed.
+The blood samples are taken and processed through our in-house, state-of-the-art lab units.
+These machines allows us to get results in as little as 20 minutes if needed.